BibitAji/Multimodal-single-Cell-integration/README.md

 # Multimodal-single-Cell-integration

+This project Submitted to
-Submitted to Assistant Professor Boxiang Liu, Ph.D
+Assistant Professor Boxiang Liu, Ph.D
 Department of Pharmacy, Yong Loo Lin School of Medicine National University of Singapore